The RatTail Antenna Booster

 Our pricing is $31.95 US Dollars with a shipping charge of $15 US Dollars.
 Its handmade for reliability by workers in Victoria BC Canada who are making and testing by hand for the emergency communication market.
 We had some units made overseas in the last 2 years but we had great difficulties with quality and reliability of the units.
 We have decided to focus on the Marine and Aircraft emergency communication market which demands the quality and reliability that hand assembly and testing guarantees.
-We are increasing our price to make the product profitable using our traditional construction methods that have made the Rattail famous in the radio world.
+Our price reflects our traditional hand construction / tuning methods that have made the Rattail famous in the radio world.